kristenlynne/restaurant-layout/README.md

 # Restaurant Layout
-The web page layout is created dynamically using HTML, CSS, and JavaScript.
+The web page layout is created using HTML, CSS, and JavaScript.
 The page features a visually engaging carousel gallery that displays images of the restaurant's cuisine.
 The gallery is implemented in JavaScript and utilizes an object to store and access the images.
 To enable a seamless browsing experience, infinite scroll functionality has been incorporated into the carousel through manipulation of the Document Object Model (DOM).

 <p align="center">
 <img src="https://github.com/kristenlynne/kristenlynne/blob/main/projects/palomaazul.gif">